 Diplomatic Practice and consequently, Diplomatic Training, must keep abreast with the pace of change in our rapidly evolving world.
 Diplomatic Studies and Training Programmes must be innovative - reflecting today and preparing for tomorrow.

-As Professor of Diplomatic Studies and Applied International Relations, Director and Head of the Diplomatic Academy of London [DAL] at the University of Westminster and recently as Founder and Director of the London Academy of Diplomacy [LAD], University of East Anglia, London Campus, I worked with my department and the University to provide a unique brand of training for diplomats attending the programme in London and Paris.
+As Professor of Diplomatic Studies and Applied International Relations, Director and Head of the Diplomatic Academy of London [DAL] at the University of Westminster and more recently as Founder and Director of the London Academy of Diplomacy [LAD], University of East Anglia, London Campus, I worked with my department and the University to provide a unique brand of training for diplomats attending the programme in London and Paris.
 The programmes that I have developed involve candidates with practising diplomats in class situations, simulation exercises, amd international conferences.
 In addition, they participate in educational visits to Ministries for Foreign Affairs and to international and regional organisations, such as NATO, the International Criminal Court, the International Court of Justice, and the EU.

 The Media and Technology